Updated Friday 11th December 2020

 If you are shielding or have symptoms

-Do not leave home to take part in sport or physical activity if NI Executive advice means you should stay at home because you, or someone you live with, has or has had symptoms of COVID-19, or you are in the most vulnerable category and have been advised to shield from the coronavirus.
+Do not leave home to take part in sport or physical activity if NI Executive advice means you should stay at home because you, someone you live with or have had “close contact with”, has or has had symptoms of COVID-19, or you are in the most vulnerable category and have been advised to shield from the coronavirus.
 People who are shielding should not undertake activities.
 People who are symptomatic should self-isolate for 7 days; household members for 14 days as per info on NHS guidance.
 All exercise taken must be consistent with current Northern Irish Government guidance on health, physical distancing and hygiene.